yangyangjuanjuan/DeepBindingDetection/README.md

 #### LSTM prediction
 DBD stores classification results as well as some statistics (training error, testing error, true positives, false positives, true negatives, false negatives, PPV, and accuracy) at each save point.

+#### High PWM score negative cases
+Testing sequences comprised representative binding sites for the TF (positive cases) and noncoding non-binding sequences of which 3/4 were randomly sampled and another 1/4 were selected have "chance occurences of PWM matches"